rydmike/adaptive_theme_demo/README.md

 | iPhone iOS                                                                                                                         | Pixel Android                                                                                                                    |
 |------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------|
 | <img src="https://raw.githubusercontent.com/rydmike/adaptive_theme_demo/master/images/iphone-demo.gif" alt="iPhone result demo" /> | <img src="https://raw.githubusercontent.com/rydmike/adaptive_theme_demo/master/images/pixel-demo.gif" alt="Pixel result demo" /> |

-# Fluttercon 24 Presentation Deck

-You can find and watch the entire presentation deck used at the **Fluttercon24** talk **"Everything Material All At Once"** [here](https://docs.google.com/presentation/d/1-JH1vDJAjbj4XK-qb7le9hT7R-I_CW7THtPPUorJsTU/edit?usp=sharing).
-It also contains more extensive and detailed speaker notes, with additional useful information, than there was time to go into during the _"all at once"_ fast-paced and packed talk.

 # Adaptive Theming Guide